 Investigative personalities tend to shy away from emotional persuasion and instead build logical, fact-based arguments.
 In customer support, you would never have to feel like you're persuading people or leading them astray since the communication method is responsive.
 Your scientific mind would be immensely helpful in fostering a more insightful customer support team.

 Expressive · Original · Independent

-Those of you who identify as artistic would be successful as customer success managers.
+Those who identify as artistic would be successful as customer success managers.

 Artistic personalities enjoy working with creative forms, patterns, and designs.
 They enjoy working freely with no clear rules and having opportunities for self-expression.
-They enjoy doing highly artistic activities in their free time, like music and theatre, and like to bring that kind of lively, individualistic energy into their workspace.
+They're interested in artistic activities in their free time, like music and theatre, and like bringing that lively, individualistic energy into their workspace.

 As a customer success manager, you would get the freedom to work collaboratively with customers.
-That means fewer boundaries and set rules, and more fluidity.
+That means fewer boundaries and set rules and more fluidity.
 There are no scripts or formalities in this role.
-Rather, you would be working with customers as partners, guiding them and also learning from them, too.
-You would get the chance to help them plan exciting campaigns, and set them up for success with programs you build together.
-In this role, you would be able to exercise your exceptional creativity and individuality and hone it into specific customers to help inspire them.
+Rather, you would work with customers as partners, guiding them and learning from them.
+You would get the chance to help them plan exciting campaigns and set them up for success with programs you build together.
+In this role, you would be able to exercise your exceptional creativity and individuality and hone it in specific customers to help inspire them.